Take a look below at some of our most Frequently Asked Questions.

 How much vacuum is needed to operate a booster properly?

 For a power booster to function properly you will need at least 18" of vacuum at idle in park.
-Anything lower will give you a hard pedal.
+The further away from 18" the vacuum gets, the harder the brake pedal becomes.

 What happens if the vacuum is too low?